Ridvan-bot/workflows/README.md

 Go to your GitHub repository's Settings → Actions → General → Workflow permissions.
 Make sure that the option "Read and write permissions" is enabled for the GitHub token in the CI.

+## Prep GCloud Workflow
+The Prep Google Cloud With Required Infrastructure Worflow can be used to setup the requierd services in your Google Cloud Project.
+To succesfully run the workflow, by calling or manually run it, you must furst:
+1. Be a customer at Pohlman Protean
+2. Create a Project in Google Cloud, the name of the project must start with main- or dev-.
+Or ask Pohlman Protean to do it for you.
+3. Create a service Account in Google Cloud, or ask Pohlman Protean to do it.
+4. Create a JSON key connected to your service Account in Google cloud, or ask Pohlman Protean to do it.
+5. Add the JSON KEY as a secret in workflow repo, named <BRANCH>_GCP_<CUSTOMERNAME>_SA_KEY e.g, DEV_GCP_POHLMANPROTEAN_SA_KEY
+6. Run the workflow.

 ## 📄 License
 This project is licensed under the MIT License.